wirenboard/website/content/en/_partners/inpro.md

 The company provides monitoring, management, modernization, import substitution and failure prediction services for industrial and engineering equipment.
-The solutions offered by INPRO LLC based on our own software and Wirenboard controllers make it possible to install, at minimal cost, intelligent control of power supply systems, gas and heat supply systems, equipment of heating points, boiler rooms, steam rooms, compressor rooms, ventilation and air conditioning systems; operating modes of technological and auxiliary equipment.
+The solutions offered by INPRO LLC based on our own software and Wiren Board controllers make it possible to install, at minimal cost, intelligent control of power supply systems, gas and heat supply systems, equipment of heating points, boiler rooms, steam rooms, compressor rooms, ventilation and air conditioning systems; operating modes of technological and auxiliary equipment.